mstocco/mariostoc.co/content/traininglog/20210321-ironman2021-23weeksout.md

 ### NOTES
 Total Time: **80 minutes**

 Early start today.
-It wasn't the warmest of mornings but I did hit a few green lights and pedalled to Crystal Pool in just 9 minutes.
+It wasn't the warmest of mornings but I did hit a few green lights and pedalled my XC bike to Crystal Pool in just 9 minutes.
 <!---->
 The pool workout was swam short by 200m or 4 minutes.
 There was a bit more congestion in the _Continuous Lane_ this morning and I think in the confusion, I missed a couple of 100m reps.
 I moved over to the _Fast Lane_ and finished the back half of the workout there (probably should have just started in that lane).

 There was a really nice sunrise to enjoy on the commute home.

-### REWARD TO START THE WEEK
+### FIRST COFFEE OF THE WEEK
 ![My Steel Vintage Bikes Coffee Mug](/assets/jpg/coffee-20210322.jpeg)
 <!---->
 ## TUESDAY MAR 23